chacoff/pyQt6Viewer/readme.md

 - `Training/`: all the python scripts for training, this is a clone from the original Yolov5 from ultralytics
 - - `ManifestGenerator.py`: in-house addition to Yolov5 in order to generate the yaml file needed by Yolo describing the dataset and classes
 - `Viewer/`: all the code to run *H-Beam Processor* and *H-engine* in production
+- - `main.py`: entry point to H-Beam Processor.
+- - `production.py`: made to be run in production, with functionalities to populate databases and record image with defects but there is no interface, it is a console application.

 The following diagram shows the interaction between *H-Beam Processor* and *H-engine in Production*: